iifl-logo

 Furthermore, every stockbroker works as an agent of the two depositories and assists customers in carrying out investment transactions.
 These stockbrokers, like IIFL, are called DPs, or Depository Participants.

-What are DP charges
+What are DP Charges

 Since brokerage charges are detailed in the account opening form but not the depository fee, it can become confusing if you don’t know what DP charges are.

 DP Charges are levied on all the “sell” transactions through your Demat App.
-The charges are a flat transaction fee and do not take into effect the quantity you are selling of a particular stock.
+The charges are a flat transaction fee and do not take into account the quantity you are selling of a particular stock.

-Who levies DP charges?
+Who Levies DP Charges?

-Why are DP charges levied?
+Why are DP Charges Levied?

 Stockbrokers cannot offer Demat account opening and investing services to customers until they become Depository participants.
 Moreover, becoming a depository participant accompanies numerous fixed costs, which can be in lakhs of rupees.
 Furthermore, the stockbrokers also have to pay an advanced prepaid transaction charge to the two depositories.